Ironspidy2506/React-Task-3/README.md

-**README: Understanding Virtual DOM, Fiber, and Reconciliation in React**
+# Understanding Virtual DOM, Fiber, and Reconciliation in React

 **1. Virtual DOM**
 - The Virtual DOM is a lightweight representation of the actual DOM.
 It allows React to optimize updates by minimizing direct manipulation of the DOM, which can be slow and inefficient.